 King Ludwig’s only one finished castle

 Visiting the castle Linderhof needs time.
 The area is huge and you better have a bicycle.
 We name it a castle, but Linderhof is on architecture definition a villa.
-Small and extremly luxurious with very special details.
+Small and extremely luxurious with very special details.

 Does this represent ‘the Fairy-tale King’ Ludwig himself?

 Renaissance and Baroque, representing his formal side, embodying his Royal standing, and how the people of Bavaria must see him as a structured individual.
 On the other hand, his more natural side, extravagance, imagination and artistic, free-willed side that he wants the people to see, are visible by the sections that are of an English Gardenesque style.
 This is also where the Venus Grotto is located.

 In 1868, the King commissioned the first drawings for his buildings.
 He started with Herrenchiemsee and Neuschwanstein, although the construction of Herrenchiemsee did not commence for another decade, in 1878.